dev-details/design/design-template.md

 ### Implementation Details

 Provide the details of how the solution will be implemented.
-This could include information about specific technologies, atypical algorithms, architecture diagrams, or code snippets.
+This could include architecture diagrams or information about specific technologies.
+Avoid code snippets or pseudocode unless this design is for a low-level problem.
 Avoid going too deep into low-level specifics.
+Here we want to make sure the implementors understand the problem and direction, while leaving them flexibility to make low-level decisions and adapt when needed.

 For the Implementation Details, diagram at the C2 Component Level, C3 Container Level, or C4 Code Level.
+Sequence diagrams are particularly useful here.

 - {detail 1}